pappanna/causal_inference_workshop/README.md

 - Week 1: Modeling assumptions
 - Week 2: Potential outcomes framework (and DAGs, briefly)
 - Week 3: IV and RDD (overview, DGP, assumptions, examples)
-- Week 4: IV and RDD coding exercises
+- Week 4: IV and RDD coding exercises and SDev examples

 ## Coding examples and exercises (in R and Stata)